Definition

 As such, we find ourselves with two options; two paradigmatically opposed universes.
 In the existentialist universe, there is no objective essence – so the meaning of things, the value of things, and morality are all ultimately up to the agent.
 In the essentialist universe, everything has an objective essence – so the meaning of things, the value of things, and morality exist regardless of anyone’s opinion.

 Now, these two ideas are modal.
-That is, the describe a “mode” of reality, a foundational assumption.
+That is, they describe a “mode” of reality, a foundational assumption.
 We have to make modal assumptions all the time.
 For example, I can’t prove that logical deduction works, because I would have to use logical deduction to prove it!
 Similarly, I can’t point to a chair and say, “see it has no essence!” because someone else could point to the same chair and say that it does.

 Now just because modal claims are assumptive in nature does not mean they are inherently unreliable.
 It just means that we need a strong reason to think the assumption is worth holding.
 For example, we assume that the things we experience come from reality.
 That’s how it appears to be and there’s no compelling evidence to the contrary, so that’s the reasonable assumption.
 We do not assume that our experiences are actually implanted in us by an invisible magic unicorn.
 Not because it’s impossible, but because there’s simply no reason to think that’s the case.